Where to Stay in Venice with a Cat (2026): Quiet Areas, Hotels & Smart Booking Tips

 ⭐ Hotel Moresco

-A 4-star boutique hotel in Dorsoduro, consistently praised for its warm, attentive service and genuine pet-friendly policies.
-An excellent alternative for travelers seeking comfort without the luxury price tag.
+A boutique 4-star property in Dorsoduro, consistently praised for warm service and genuine pet-friendly policies.

 Best for: Value + quality, welcoming staff, relaxed atmosphere